jankdc/site/src/pages/rr-learnings.md

 2. **The JavaScript bundle**: Your component code as unresolved, executable functions
 3. **Serialized loader data**: The data from your loader embedded in a `<script>` tag

-Here's what I didn't realize: **your component function runs twice.** Once on the server to generate that HTML, and then again on the client during hydration.
-And I don't mean React is just reading the HTML; it's executing your entire component function again from scratch to build its virtual DOM tree.
+I didn't realize that **your component function runs twice.** Once on the server to generate that HTML, and then again on the client during hydration.
+It's executing your entire component function again from scratch to build its virtual DOM tree.

 Let's say you have this route: